U.S. Polo Assn. Sponsors SI The Party, Celebrating The Big Game In Vegas

-(MENAFN- ACCESSWIRE) Sport-Inspired Brand Brings Apparel and Activations to the Hottest VIP Party of the Year
+(MENAFN- ACN NewsWire) U.S. Polo Assn.
+Sponsors SI The Party, Celebrating the Big Game in Vegas Sport-Inspired Brand Brings Apparel and Activations to the Hottest VIP Party of the Year

 The multi-billion-dollar global U.S. Polo Assn. brand presented exciting, sport-inspired activations at the party, as well as co-branded staff apparel and accessories with the iconic double horsemen logo, and party giveaways like hats and buttons.
 One of the most exciting activations was a beautiful, life-size, 3-D photobooth backdrop featuring the best images from championship polo games, where fans and celebs alike had fun posing with polo props as if they were competing on the polo field themselves.